ys7yoo/PiTutorial/README.md

     * You have two solutions
         * Replace WiFI AP (which I did for rooms 326 and 413)
         * Add another WiFi donble
-    * In room 326, you can setup as follows to access the WiFi Add the following lines at the end of /etc/wpa_supplicant/wpa_supplicant.conf.
+    * In room 326, you can setup as follows to access the WiFi.

+        Add the following lines at the end of /etc/wpa_supplicant/wpa_supplicant.conf.
         ```
         network={